 Results demonstrate statistically significant gains in students’ STEM career interest, drone and coding skills, and STEM collaboration and growth mindset.
 Teachers also gained drone experience and strong intentions to continue implementation beyond the grant period.
+The findings of this work suggest that inclusive, drone-based learning can broaden participation in STEM by providing students with accessible, engaging, and career-connected pathways.

 Amanda Bastoni, Director of Career, Technical & Adult Education, CAST